apabla1/OpenQASM-Quantum-Circuit-Simulator/README.md

 | cnt3-5_179.qasm        |     16 |   179 |

 * Running `python3 scalability.py` will generate a graph mapping the number of qubits to the total simulator execution time for the same 14 test programs.
 * Additionally, the `/example_files/` directory contains simple 2-qubit implementations of the Deutsch-Jozsa algorithm in both the constant and balanced function cases.
 There is also a program that just  applies an $X$ gate, for simple testing.
-Running `python3 simulator.py ./tests/*test*` will report the little-endian state vector AND the little-endian bra-ket representation of the final state without including unused qubits.
+Running `python3 simulator.py ./tests/*test*` will report the little-endian state vector AND the little-endian bra-ket representation of the final state **with** including unused qubits.